Dalit Christian: Caste system

 Christian missionaries who were evangelising in colonial India fought against the idea of a caste system within church.
-However, some people within the different branches of Christianity in South Asia still engage in societal practices with regard to the caste system, along with all its customs and norms, to varying degrees depending on their background.
+Yet, some within the different branches of Christianity in South Asia still engage in societal practices with regard to the caste system, along with all its customs and norms, to varying degrees depending on their background.
 Though other Christians in the Indian subcontinent may not practice a caste culture themselves, they may face societal discrimination outside their Christian community for the caste they belong to.
 Asif Aqeel and Sama Faruqi documented in Herald Magazine:

 In 1947, there were two types of Christians in what was then known as West Pakistan: landless, unskilled, poor labourers and peasants living in villages across central Punjab, and educated Christian professionals, mostly Anglo-Indians and Goans, who lived in big cities such as Karachi and Lahore.
 The former are generally converts to Christianity from low-caste Hindus and the latter from upper-caste Hindus as well as Muslims.

 Anglo-Indians and Goans immediately faced discrimination in jobs and business opportunities in the newly created Pakistan.
 Their rather privileged social status under the Raj – that prized their English language skills and British cultural mannerisms – started waning.
 Punjabi Christians, on the other hand, were always treated with contempt due to their caste and their dark skin.

-Within the three major Christian branches in South Asia, there were historically and are currently different levels of caste acceptance.
+Within the three major Christian branches in South Asia, there have been different levels of caste acceptance.
 The Protestant churches have been most consistent among the Christian community in repudiating it as part of the Hindu social order while attempting to establish a caste-less Christian community.
 The Roman Catholic Church is said to sometimes develop a more culturally consistent view, treating the caste system as part of the Indian social structure and, for much of its history in India; similarly, the Syrian Orthodox Churches have sometimes responded in like fashion, except it has tended to collectively act as one caste within the caste system instead of maintaining different castes within their churches.
-However, Protestant churches have fared no better than Catholic churches other than the fact that mainly Dalit dioceses have got Dalit Bishops.
-The other ways where the presence of caste is seen among Indian churches include the non-acceptance of a Dalit priest, maintaining separate entrance for Dalits in churches, separate seating, and other features.
+However, Protestant churches have fared no better than Catholic churches though mainly Dalit dioceses have Dalit Bishops.
+The presence of caste among Indian churches persists in the non-acceptance of a Dalit priest, separate entrance for Dalits in churches, separate seating, and other features.